civic-switchboard/civic-switchboard.github.io/_posts/2024-01-26-post_application-ch.md

 ### Applications Open for Civic Switchboard Institute in Chapel Hill!
 Through the support of the Institute of Museum and Library Services (IMLS), we are pleased to be hosting six regional and one online **Civic Switchboard Institutes** in 2024.

 Applications are now open for the first of the regional Institutes in **Chapel Hill on May 13-14, 2024**!
-Participants who are traveling from outside of Pittsburgh are eligible to receive an honorarium to offset travel expenses.
+Participants who are traveling from outside of Chapel Hill are eligible to receive an honorarium to offset travel expenses.

-Applications to the Pittsburgh Institute are due on **March 8**.
-We will notify applicants of application decisions on **February 23**.
+Applications to the Chapel Hill Institute are due on **March 8**.
+We will notify applicants of application decisions on **March 15**.

 **Please complete the online [Application Form](https://docs.google.com/forms/d/e/1FAIpQLSeP6aA3nFt6uCWAx8kPxxGBSc8r8YPRhvIp5_z2SUNlBvAiYA/viewform) to apply**.
-A [pdf of the application](https://drive.google.com/file/d/1wM3N28Kh-R0Lhz8T58xig3-iP1gSU8Ak/view) is available as a download to review.
+A [pdf of the application](https://drive.google.com/file/d/1Yhna14AZoCqXFjcBTBjDfoUHroq-u8ay/view) is available as a download to review.

 ### About the Civic Switchboard Institute
-The Civic Switchboard Institute in Pittsburgh will bring together 20 library workers interested in serving as intermediaries between community members and civic data and developing civic data roles for their libraries.
+The Civic Switchboard Institute in Chapel Hill will bring together 20 library workers interested in serving as intermediaries between community members and civic data and developing civic data roles for their libraries.

 There are several goals for the regional Civic Switchboard Institutes, including:
 * To expand a community of practice focused on libraries and civic data and connect regional library workers;